Why start CAP Debt Help at your church?

 • a heart for working with locals in your community

-• a great team-builder and someone who is comfortable with technology.
+• a great team-builder and someone who is comfortable with technology

-CAP Support Friends
+CAP Support Volunteers

-Your church will be needing to build a team of Support Friends.
+Your church will be needing to build a team of Support Volunteers.
 Their role will be to commit a few hours each month to befriend CAP families and show God’s love in simple ways that bring lasting impact.

 Launch at a church service

 Your launch service will celebrate the start of your Debt Help Centre and will honour the journey you have been on so far.
 Your congregation will be able to express interest in the new Debt Help ministry.
-Ways to get involved include offering ongoing prayer support, becoming a Support Friend, attending client events and/or supporting CAP the wider work of CAP.
+Ways to get involved include offering ongoing prayer support, becoming a Support Volunteer, attending client events and/or supporting CAP the wider work of CAP.

 Community Launch

-Once your Debt Centre is open, it’s time to start sharing that news beyond your church!
+Once your Debt Help Centre is open, it’s time to start sharing that news beyond your church!
 A community morning tea or other event will help you to establish new connections in the community and/or strengthen existing relationships.

 Organisations — such as Work & Income NZ, Citizens Advice Bureau, Iwi, local foodbanks and community services — may have contact with people who desperately need CAP’s free services.